 However, the reason raspberries deserve their reputation as an aphrodisiac is really because of nutrition.
 Raspberries are not only good for you, but they may also be surprisingly beneficial to your sex life.

-The health benefits of raspberries when it comes to your sex life
+The health benefits of raspberries to sex drive and performance

 Raspberries are remarkably healthy.
 Did you know that a single serving of raspberries offers more than 50% of your daily intake of vitamin C?

 But vitamin C is not the only antioxidant raspberries have to offer.
-They are also a source of vitamin E and lycopene as well as ellagic acid and quercetin.
+They are also a source of lycopene, ellagic acid, quercetin and vitamin E. Did you know that vitamin E is sometimes called “the sex vitamin?”

 RELATED: Learn more about the benefits of lycopene for men’s sexual health